• Skip to primary navigation

 In general, Bible verses about flowers were analogies or symbolisms to help the readers understand the textual concept of the scripture.
 It uses these analogies to communicate and help the reader understand the message.

-The flowers in these Bible verses symbolizes beauty, growth and life—used to convey the message of God’s comfort and the perishable nature of man.
+The flowers in these Bible verses symbolize beauty, growth, and life—used to convey the message of God’s comfort and the perishable nature of man.
 It is also an analogy to the menstrual flow or blood.

 Bible Verses About Flowers